ArnauCS03/face-points-detector/README.md

 4. **Testing and Evaluation**:
    - Use images and videos from `data/` to evaluate the system.
-   - Check the `results/` directory for output results and videos demonstrating the tracking.
+   - Check the `results/` directory for output results and videos demonstrating the tracking. <br><br>

 ## Report
-The `report/` directory contains a detailed project report (`project_report.pdf`) which includes:
+The `arnau_claramunt_short_project.pdf` file contains a detailed project report which includes:
 - A detailed explanation of the feature extraction method.
 - Results obtained from the test images.
 - Description of the functions implemented.